‘Young And The Restless’ Spoilers: Victor Battles For Christian Custody — Law On Mustache’s Side

 How Will Nick Handle These Losses?

+Cricket’s vendetta might not be the only reason that Nick loses custody.
 The other looming question is how Nick will react given the recent events that wrecked his life.
 Y&R spoilers from Soap Central indicate that Nikki questions Victor’s motives.
 She doesn’t want Victor making Nick’s pain worse but he must protect Christian.
-Cricket Williams (Lauralee Bell) won’t hesitate to sic social services on them as part of her vendetta against the Newmans.
 Plus, with Chelsea gone, Sharon wants “Sully” back and Nick’s ex-wife has a history of instability and obsession with Christian.

 It’s not just social services that worries Victor but also Sharon.
 He’s no fan of hers and Sharon will rush to comfort Nick and worm her way back into Christian’s life.
 Y&R spoilers say that Victor is sure Christian will be better off with him and Nikki at the ranch than with Nick and twisted Sharon.
 Even though it will crush Nick, Victor knows taking his grandson is what’s best in the long run.
 Nick hasn’t hit rock bottom yet, but it’s coming soon!